Innovative and Expert Classroom Lessons and Specialist Programs

 Our PE program teaches students skills in 27 different sports, and offers Triathlon, Swimming sports, Tennis tournament, Golf tournament, Athletics sports, Afterschool sporting program includes Auskick in term 2, Lunchtime sporting program, Before school basketball academy in term 4 in partnership with the Rosebud Secondary School.

 Currently, the curriculum programs are delivered with a mix of classroom lessons and specialist programs in Art, Music, Sustainability.
-ICT and Physical Education.
+STEM and Physical Education.
 Grouping of pupils include the traditional year level structures and one composite grouping.

 The school encourages staff co-operation and support with co-operative teaching teams being successfully developed at all levels of the school.
 Teaching and learning practices are evaluated as part of the continuous professional development program.